michaelspellacy/michaelspellacy.github.io/_drafts/2017-09-08-identical-link-text-with-different-destinations.md

 ## Solution 2

-Alternatively, you could use <abbr title="Accessible Rich Internet Applications">ARIA</abbr> to assist you here.
+Alternatively, you could use <abbr>ARIA</abbr> (Accessible Rich Internet Applications) to assist you here.
 ARIA is meant to solve problems like these and is the **preferred** solution to this issue nowadays.
 Here we are making good use of the `aria-label` attribute.

 <pre><code>&lt;a href="/category/technology-jobs/86/75309/1" aria-label=”View Front-end Developer Jobs”&gt;View Jobs&lt;/a&gt;</code></pre>